 \subsection{Generative Models for Control Tasks}

 Generative models have been largely explored for physics-based character animation and robotic control.
 Prior works can be broadly categorized into two main paradigms.

 The first paradigm is the hierarchical approach, where the generative model serves as a high-level state planner, while a separate low-level control module produces executable actions.
-This factorized design decouples planning and control, offering the advantage of addressing the problem in two stages and enabling the generative model to focus on state trajectory generation while other control modules are used for execution.
+This factorized design decouples planning and control, allowing the generative model to focus on state trajectory generation while other control modules handle deployment.
 A key design choice in this paradigm is how to implement the control module.
 For example, Decision Diffuser~\cite{decidiff_2022} uses ground-truth action labels to train an inverse dynamics network via supervised learning.
 In the absence of action labels, one common approach is to pair the planner with a reinforcement learning-based tracking controller~\cite{closd_2024, robotmdm_2024}.
 Alternatively, model-based approaches combine generative models with optimization-based controllers, where diffusion models either generate intermediate subgoals that are tracked by Model Predictive Control (MPC)\cite{subgoal_2024} or provide initial guesses that are refined by trajectory optimization\cite{csvto_2023}.
-While effective, these approaches are often limited by their reliance on an auxiliary low-level tracking module, which is often sensitive to out-of-distribution plans generated by the high-level planner\cite{diffusecloc_2025} or requires extensive, task-specific tuning.
-This dependency hinders the scalability and generalization of hierarchical approaches.
+While effective, these approaches rely on auxiliary low-level tracking modules that are sensitive to out-of-distribution plans \cite{diffusecloc_2025} or require extensive task-specific tuning, limiting scalability.